65ping/police-chase/README.md

 # Police Chase

-I built this game for my son.
-It's a neon-lit police chase game that runs right in the browser.
+I built this game for my 👶 It's a neon-lit police chase game that runs right in the browser.
 No install, no downloads, just click and play.

 **[Play Now](https://65ping.github.io/police-chase/)**